microsoft/fluentui/specs/Slots.md

 </button>
 ```

-Any props what are valid for a component can be passed to a slot, i.e. `data-*` attributes and event handlers:
+Any props which are valid for a component can be passed to a slot, i.e. `data-*` attributes and event handlers:

 ```jsx
 <Button